 Markham Road — Mount Joy Secondary Plan area and study area

-The Study will be carried out in multiple phases, and is currently in Phase 3: Vision, Guiding Principles & Demonstration Plan (as shown in the graphic).
+The Study will be carried out in multiple phases, and is currently in Phase 5: Transportation and Municipal Servicing Analysis and Recommendations (as shown in the graphic).
 A draft secondary plan will be prepared for Council adoption after the completion of the Study.

 The study process includes multiple opportunities for stakeholders and community members to provide input.
 Visit yourvoicemarkham.ca/yourmarkhamroadmountjoy to find out about upcoming events, or to sign-up to receive updates by email.